Buddytheelff/webmapping/Chapter10/readme.md

 If you try to resize your browser window, you will find that the frames are only "responsive" if the page is reloaded.
 In Chapter 11, we describe how to use event listeners to dynamically adjust the layout any time the window is resized.

-> ### **Add an SVG container for your data visualization and adjust your map container size so that both fit neatly on the web page for a wide range of browser window sizes.**
+> ### **Add an SVG container for the data visualization and adjust the map container size so that both fit neatly on the web page for a wide range of browser window sizes.**

 ### II.
 Adding Bars